;;

 Sunday, January 4, 2026

-Hamilton’s water crisis has passed — its clarity crisis has not.
+Hamilton’s Water Crisis has Passed — its clarity crisis has not.
 The City's Response to Costs of the Water Strike

 In a prior piece, The Hamiltonian flagged a familiar and tired communications tactic: the planned release of inconvenient information just before a holiday, a long weekend, or another moment when public attention is predictably elsewhere.